mapzen/documentation/docs/overview/billing.md

 2. In the top corner of the page, click `Account` and click `Settings`.
 2. ?????

-If you need to update your credit card information, you can do that from your profile settings page (link).
-If you have questions about your bill or are having problems paying it, please contact Mapzen at (email@mapzen.com).
+If you need to update your credit card information, you can do that from your profile settings page (??? link).
+If you have questions about your bill or are having problems paying it, please contact Mapzen at support@mapzen.com.

 ## View your usage